massmux/bip39gen/README.md

 ```

  we talk about these topics on this youtube channel: http://www.youtube.com/c/MassimoSMusumeci and also at the telegram group: https://t.me/BitcoinSecPriv .
-Please refer also to website https://www.massmux.com for more infos.
+Please refer also to resources published on the website https://www.massmux.com for more infos.